react-navigation/react-navigation.github.io/docs/custom-android-back-button-handling.md

 ### Why not use component lifecycle methods?

 At first, you may be inclined to use `componentDidMount` to subscribe for the back press event and `componentWillUnmount` to unsubscribe.
-Reason why we do not use them is that they are not generally called when entering or leaving a screen.

-More specifically, consider a `StackNavigator` with screens `A` and `B`.
-After navigating to `A`, its `componentDidMount` is called.
-When pushing `B`, its `componentDidMount` is also called, but `A` remains mounted and its `componentWillUnmount` is therefore not called.

-Similarly, when going back from `B` to `A`, `componentWillUnmount` of `B` is called, but `componentDidMount` of `A` is not because `A` remained mounted the whole time.
+This approach will not work - learn more about this in [navigation lifecycle](navigation-lifecycle.html).